Pope condemns Brussels attackers, arms makers at Holy Thursday rite

 Before Francis became pope, the ceremony was held in St. Peter's or another Rome basilica and only included Catholic men, usually priests.

 But after his election in 2013, he continued the tradition he started as archbishop of Buenos Aires, enabling women and non-Catholics to participate.
-Catholic conservatives have criticised him for breaking with tradition.
+Catholic conservatives have criticized him for breaking with tradition.

 The refugees came from Mali, Nigeria, Eritrea, India, Syria and Pakistan.
 The four women in the group were three Coptic Christians from Eritrea and an Italian Catholic who works at the shelter, which is home to about 900 asylum seekers.